KDE/kube/docs/design.md

 ## Infrastructure

 The infrastructure layer interfaces with the rest of the system.
 It is the place where we can integrate with various native infrastructure parts.
+The interface of the infrastructure layer, that is used by the domain logic, may not expose any implementation details of any infrastructure part, to ensure that all infrastructure parts are exchangable.

+Note: The infrastructure blocks will use only types provided by the domain logic.
+This means i.e. that no KCalCore containers may be used in such an interface.
+To avoid hard dependencies on any specific implementation, the infrastructure parts will have to have interfaces, and a factory must be used to supply concrete implementations.
+That way it is also possible to inject dummy implementations.

 ### Akonadi Next
 Akonadi Next is used for primary data access and handles all synchronization.